What Happened Summary

 In fact, one of the things that helped her most was hearing from friends that the disappointing election motivated them to take action.
 This helped her from thinking about dark things.

 After a day lying low, she went back to work, signing letters to every campaign staffer.
 Thinking of others helped her.
-Another strategy she had was to face the sadness with celebration.
+She also faced the sadness with celebration.
 So she decided to host a post-election staff party and celebrate the campaign they had.

-Sure, she admits she did feel angry at times, but she made sure that this anger didn’t ever overtake her.
-It helped when she felt this way to go on long walks with Bill to talk about and process what exactly happened.
+She admits she did feel angry at times, but she made sure that this anger didn’t ever overtake her.
+It helped when she felt this way to go on long walks with Bill to talk and process what exactly happened.

 Lesson 2: Clinton had unselfish reasons for running, but her campaign suffered because she wasn’t able to adequately get that message out.